jatinhasijabluesven/railwaywebapp/README.md

 The site which gave full data of arrival and departure of trains from a particular station was </br>
 https://etrain.info/in
-Using Pyqt5 and bs4 I tscrap the Html data from thi site
+Using Pyqt5 and bs4 I scrap the Html data from this site